Brie Code

-Brie Code is an AI video game programmer, working on Assassin's Creed, Child of Light, and #SelfCare.
-She runs Tru Luv, a game studio which creates experimental games focused on care and characters.
+Rose-Brie Code is an AI video game programmer, working on Assassin's Creed, Child of Light, and #SelfCare.
+She ran TRU LUV, a game studio which created experimental games focused on care and characters, which strove to promote mental health.

 Early life

-Brie grew up in the countryside outside Vancouver, British Columbia.
+Code grew up outside Vancouver, British Columbia.
 She graduated from the University of British Columbia with a Bachelor of Science in Computer Science in 2001.

 Career

-Brie worked for many years at Ubisoft Montreal, managing programming teams on games such as Assassin's Creed II.
+Code worked for many years at Ubisoft Montreal as the lead AI programmer, managing programming teams on games such as Assassin's Creed II.
 She was often the only woman on a team.
-She organized her co-workers to design a diversity initiative.
-Her award-winning downloadable faerie game Child of Light featured a female protagonist and a 25 percent female developer team.
+Her award-winning downloadable faerie game where she was the lead programmer, Child of Light featured a female protagonist and a 25 percent female developer team.
+She also co-founded Ubisoft Montreal's DEI Initiative.
+And was the Team Lead AI on Assassin's Creed Brotherhood and Assassin's Creed II.